haquesparks/Project-1/README.md

 # Recommendations
 Based on the analysis, the following strategic actions are recommended:
 -	Improve Mobile App Performance
-With only ~2.4% of revenue coming from mobile, there is a major opportunity to optimize the mobile experience and increase adoption.
+With only ~2.4% of revenue coming from mobile, there is a major opportunity to optimize the mobile experience and increase adoption.<br>
--	Capitalize on High-Performing Product Categories Expand inventory and marketing efforts around gaming consoles and high-end electronics, which drive the majority of revenue.
+-	Capitalize on High-Performing Product Categories Expand inventory and marketing efforts around gaming consoles and high-end electronics, which drive the majority of revenue.<br>
 -	Address Product Portfolio Inefficiencies
-Evaluate and potentially discontinue or reposition underperforming products such as the Razer Pro Gaming Headset.
+Evaluate and potentially discontinue or reposition underperforming products such as the Razer Pro Gaming Headset.<br>
 -	Strengthen Customer Retention Strategies
-With low repeat purchase rates, implement loyalty programs, personalized marketing, or email retention campaigns.
+With low repeat purchase rates, implement loyalty programs, personalized marketing, or email retention campaigns.<br>
 -	Mitigate Seasonal Revenue Volatility
 Introduce promotions or campaigns in January to stabilize post-holiday revenue drops.
 -	Analyze and Mitigate Refund Rate Anomalies